This one pot creamy spinach sausage fettuccine recipe is one that I get asked to make again and again. It is that tasty!

 - Is it delicious? √√√

-Next, cut your Aidells® Italian Style sausages into rounds.
-They are already cooked and cutting them into rounds gives a great presentation to the dish and also makes it quicker to heat them back to the correct temperature.
+Next, cut your sausages into rounds.
+This gives a great presentation to the dish and also makes it quicker to heat them back to the correct temperature.

 The spinach goes in at the end with some pink sea salt and pepper to taste.
 Just a few minutes until they have wilted and the recipe is done.
 How cool and easy is that?